 A: They don’t.
 Most stations in the United States east of the Mississippi River begin with W. Those west of the Mississippi begin with K. In Canada, it’s C. And in Mexico, it’s X. This was part of the big radio treaty signed between the United States, Mexico, and Canada years ago.

 A: Our national news comes to us via the Associated Press wire service as well as the Associated Press Radio Network.
 State news also comes to us via the A.P. wire and through the Ohio News Radio Network.
-Locally, WJER has four full-time news people: Jennifer Clark, Jamie Hambach, Jessica Eggan, and Amy Smith.
+Locally, WJER has two full-time news people: Jamie Hambach and Ryan Pastircak.
 Their job is to make news rounds to police stations, the courthouse, and so forth several times per day.
 They also attend meetings, banquets, and political events and make phone calls to gather the news you hear.

 A: Over the past two decades, WJER has won dozens of awards from the Associated Press at their statewide meeting.
-Just during the past few years, WJER was named the Best Overall Small Market News and Sports Operation in the state of Ohio, an award of which WJER is particularly proud.
-Hover over “News” and click on “AP News Awards for a complete list of awards we have won.
+Within the past few years, WJER was named the Best Overall Small Market News and Sports Operation in the state of Ohio, an award of which WJER is particularly proud.
+Hover over “News” and click on “AP News Awards” for a complete list of awards we have won.

 A: WJER would like to carry all of the games.
 However, this is impossible.
 Scheduling is based on several factors, the first being our city (cities) of license – Dover and New Philadelphia.
 The Federal Communications Commission licenses WJER to serve these cities first and Tuscarawas County second.
 Therefore, we must commit to cover these two schools first.
 The second consideration is game importance.
 If there is a choice between a game with sports conference significance and one without, WJER will choose the game with sports conference significance.
 The third factor is community support via advertising.
 Broadcasting local sports is very expensive, and advertising support is necessary to allow these broadcasts.